Ivana505/catoverse-blog/README.md

 Icons

-- Social Media Icons [Facebook](https://www.facebook.com/), [Instagram](https://www.instagram.com/) and [Pinterest](https://www.pinterest.ie/) are added on the top center of the page, under navigation links where user will be able to find further Information about Catoverse Blog.
-Social Media Accounts are not created but show that the user will be able to click on the icons and find further details about the website there in the future.
+- Social Media Icons [Facebook](https://www.facebook.com/), [Instagram](https://www.instagram.com/) and [Pinterest](https://www.pinterest.ie/) are added on the top center of the page, under navigation links where users will be able to find further Information about Catoverse Blog.
+Social Media Accounts are not created, but show that the user will be able to click on the icons and find further details about the website there in the future.
 - [Fontawesome](https://fontawesome.com/) was used to add social media icons.

   - Paw and cat icons used